What Is Root Canal Treatment?

 The Reason

-Through a general check-up, your dentist will be able to assess if a root canal treatment is necessary.
-If you’re experiencing any of the following symptoms, your dentist will investigate further and may suggest a root canal procedure if that’s the best course of action:
+Through a regular dental check-up, your dentist will be able to assess if a root canal treatment is necessary.
+If you’re experiencing any of the following symptoms, your dentist may investigate further and recommend treatment or emergency dentistry:

 • Severe toothache or pain when chewing